Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

-where $\mu_{CZ}(x)$ is the Conley-Zehnder index computed with respect to the trivialization induced by the holomorphic plane which contributes to said non-trivial component in $H^d(Y)$. \item One can also define symplectic cohomology for strong fillings\footnote{The existence of positive symplectic cohomology for strong fillings is a consequence of the asymptotic behaviour lemma \cite[Lemma 2.3]{CieOan18}.} with coefficient the Novikov field over $\Q$.
-Regarding the analytical foundation, one needs to apply virtual techniques (e.g.\ polyfolds, virtual fundamental cycles, Kuranishi techniques) to define symplectic cohomology for general strong fillings going beyond semi-positive symplectic fillings.
-For our purposes, we can use the construction of Hamiltonian-Floer cohomology for general symplectic manifolds in \cite{pardon}, and the results in this paper rely only on the fact that a virtual count/perturbed count can be arranged to be the geometric count when transversality holds, e.g.\ by \cite[Proposition 4.33]{pardon2019contact}.
+For the purposes of this paper, it is enough to use the construction of Hamiltonian-Floer cohomology for general symplectic manifolds in \cite{pardon}: more precisely, the results in this paper rely only on the fact that a virtual count/perturbed count can be arranged to be the geometric count when transversality holds, e.g.\ by \cite[Proposition 4.33]{pardon2019contact} in the case of Pardon's VFC.
+One then also has an analogous tautological exact sequence (with Novikov coefficients):